MarsTeam-1/WRO/V-Photos/Readme.md

-Those our OLD and NEW Vehicle photos (FUNNY / OFFICIAL).
+Those our OLD and NEW Vehicle photos.